pranayvarmas/Virtual-Keyboard/ramya/OpenCV tutorial/Intro.md

 * uint8 is used unsigned 8 bit integer(dtype argument in zeros()).
 And that is the range of pixel.
 We can't have pixel value more than 2^8 -1.
 Therefore, for images uint8 type is used.
 Whereas double is used to handle very big numbers
 * to create white screen we use ```numpy.ones()*number```,where number is the brightness of white.If we give number 0,we get a black scree,if 230-greyish close to white.

+## flags and params-->
+Flags are just numbers that mean different things in different functions.
+Flags are also sometimes inherent values that openCV supplies to a particular function.It means that in internal working of opencv it needs that parameter to be supplied however it is not of any use to the user.
+For example in the click event function, remove flags and param from the definition and see what you get.
+You'll actually get an error saying that only 3 parameters were supplied when 5 were neede